helman101/Space-Shooter/docs/GDD.md

   - And press SPACE to SHOOT

+### Scenes

+  - Space: The player will be fighting in the space zone of the Reiks planet, he must annihilate as many of his enemies as he can to honor the name of the fallen on his planet.

 ### GameFlow

-  - You have only one life
+  - You and the enemies have only one life
   - More enemies each time you get a certain amount of score
   - 3 diferents types of enemies
   - When the user dies,